amirmahdi-mirfakhar/amirmahdi-mirfakhar.github.io/_posts/2021-10-01-releasing-not-pure-poole-v0-1-3.md

 ---
 layout: post
-title: An Efficient Data Structure for Multi-Dimensional Online Learning
+title: Bayesian Mechanism Design with Predictions
-author:  Amirmahdi Mirfakhar, Nina Balcan, Hedyeh Beyhaghi
+author:  Amirmahdi Mirfakhar, Divyarthi Mohan, Hedyeh Beyhaghi
 tags:
-- Online_Learning
+- Mechanism Design
-- Data_Structures
+- Learning-Augmented Algorithms
-date: 2021-10-01 13:56 +0800
+date: 2024-10-01 13:56 +0800
 conf: TBD
 abstract: |
-  In this work, we focus on studying the online optimization of piecewise constant or linear functions, motivated by the need to select effective and optimal parameters while learning.
+  In this work, we focus on studying the the problem of prior-free revenue maximization problem with hints.
 ---